eleven-labs/docker-symfony-vue/README.md

 bin/app stop            # Stop project
-bin/app bash            # Use bash inside the app container bin/app exec            # Execute a command inside the app container bin/app destroy         # Remove all the project Docker containers with their volumes bin/app console         # Use the Symfony console bin/app composer        # Use Composer inside the app container bin/app tests           # Run test project inside the app container
+bin/app bash            # Use bash inside the app container bin/app exec            # Execute a command inside the app container bin/app destroy         # Removes all the project Docker containers with their volumes bin/app console         # Use the Symfony console bin/app composer        # Use Composer inside the app container bin/app tests           # Run test project inside the app container